coleslaw-org/coleslaw/docs/hacking.md

    i.e. Specifying the `:repo` in .coleslawrc as the bare repo.
    The README should clarify this point and the need for posts to be ".post" files.
-4. `:staging-dir`, `:repo`, `:deploy-dir` should all have trailing slashes.
-This is a subtle, unenforced issue not mentioned in documentation.
-This is exactly the sort of thing the next release should strive to fix.
-(Also, `:repo` can probably be deprecated...)

 ### Scripting Conveniences/Basic Install